jbaron/cats/README.md

 - JavaScript JSHint support.

-- Normal editing features you expect of a mature editor, like folding, indentation (see also help => keyboard shortcuts to see a list).
+- Normal editing features you expect of an editor, like folding, indentation (see also help => keyboard shortcuts to see a list).

 - Running your application from within IDE and using the WebKit debugger to debug.